Reserving Medical Disease Clinic

-Now before we start talking about the recommendations on limiting sodium in the American diet let’s be clear as to why.
-First of all, there is a high level of sodium in almost every single food product that you can find in a grocery store.
-From can goods to package foods.
-Secondly looking at how man process sodium we must realize that ‘refine salt’ like ‘fortified milk’ means that the process has stripped some valuable vitamins/proteins/minerals away from the item before the manufacturers attempt to add them back.
+It is important to understand why we recommend limiting sodium in the American diet.
+There is a high level of sodium in almost every single food product that you can find in a grocery store, from can goods to package foods.
+And when the industry creates table salt (that ‘refine salt’ like ‘fortified milk) this process has stripped away some valuable minerals/nutrients from the product.
+Manufacturers attempt to add some nutrients back to the final product, albeit not all of it.

 The average recommended daily sodium intake is: